romeq/jump/README.md

 I don't exactly wan't to *copy* him, but to practice my C skills, to be clear.

 Myself, i don't really _love_ moving along the linux filesystem when it comes to longer paths.
-To prevent this, this app can store your most used paths to local SQLite database and you can access them later easily with custom `alias`.
+To prevent this, this app can store paths of your choice, so you can access them easier later on.

 ## Installation
 The easiest way to install is __Github's releases__ feature.
 That way you can download already compiled binary, and do whatever you want to do.
 More information below at `Downloading from release`.